Covid-19 (Coronavirus) Situation

 Children will be admitted to school from 8.35am with the school day starting at 8.50am.

-Please follow the one-way system around the site.
+Please follow the one-way system around the site and adhere to social distancing measures.

 Children should be dropped off at external doors of each class.